marcojonker/data-elevator/README.md

 # Configuration #

 * levelControllerType: The level controller is used to store the current state of migration.
-Two options can be selected:
-** MONGODB: Used to store the level current level of the elevator in a MongoDb database.
+Two options can be selected. *MONGODB*: Used to store the level current level of the elevator in a MongoDb database.
 This is useful when the application runs at multiple servers with one data source.
-** FILE: Used to store the current level of the elevator in a plain file.
+And *FILE*: Used to store the current level of the elevator in a plain file.
+* mongoDbLevelControllerConfig.collectionName: Name of the collection to store the current elevator level in
+* mongoDbLevelControllerConfig.connectionUrl: Connection url for MongoDb
+* mongoDbLevelControllerConfig.connectionOptions: Options for connecting to the MongoDb database (options for method 'MongoClient.connect')
+* fileLevelControllerConfig.fileName: Name of the file to store the current elevator level in

 ```
 #!javascript